Skip to content

 Improving the quality of EHCPs

-Our EHCP quality audits show an increase in the number of plans rated as ‘good’ or ‘outstanding’ from 5% in July - September 2023 to 28% in April - July 2024.
+Our EHCP quality audits have shown an increase in the number of plans rated as ‘good’ or ‘outstanding’ from 28% (in April - June 2024) to 36% (in July – September 2024).

 3: Make sure that children who have EHCPs are attending the right type of school for them.